s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 ### Starting Slave nodes

+\label{sec:cloudhaskellslaves}

-With the `State`/`Conf` data structure we can then implement a node-discovery scheme that works as follows: For slave nodes, we can just use the basic utilities for a slave backend in the SimpleLocalNet library.
+With the `State`/`Conf` data structure we can then implement our node-discovery scheme.
+Starting with the slave nodes, we can just use the basic utilities for a slave backend in the SimpleLocalNet library.
 The code to start a master node for the `Slave` backend is therefore: